-Varese: a perfect launchpad for discover cycle routes during your cycling holiday
+Varese: a perfect launchpad for discover cycling routes during your cycling holiday

-The more interesting cycle routes wind toward Northern hills, toward Lake Maggiore and Lake Lugano.
-Have a look at: road cycling routes
+The more interesting cycling routes wind toward Northern hills, toward Lake Maggiore and Lake Lugano.
+Have a look at: road cycling routes and cycling resources.

 Varese among ancient villas and gardens to see